 Here are the new features

-YouTube announced the new features this week, highlighting how YouTube Premium subscribers watched more than 800 million hours of podcasts in April 2026 alone and how these additional features are intended to make watching podcasts even easier.
+YouTube announced new features this week, highlighting that YouTube Premium subscribers watched more than 800 million hours of podcasts in April 2026 alone and that these additional features are intended to make watching podcasts even easier.
 The first big feature, called On-the-go mode, is a friendlier set of controls that will place larger buttons on the screen for pausing, playing, and skipping tracks.
 On-the-go mode is already rolling out to Android devices and is expected to come to iOS devices in the coming months.

 YouTube is also introducing Auto Speed, a feature that dynamically changes playback speed based on how fast someone is speaking in the video.
 YouTube says the feature is intended to speed up dense sections of podcasts so users can absorb as much content as possible without manually adjusting the playback speed.
 This seems like a nice feature for long podcasts.

 Finally, the latest new feature is Ask Music for podcasts.
 Google previously introduced this AI-powered feature to help users expand their playlists and libraries.
-However, it will now also make podcast discovery easier, allowing users to get help from AI to find podcasts based on their mood, genre, and more.
+However, it will now also make podcast discovery easier, allowing users to use AI to find podcasts based on their mood, genre, and more.
 As of this writing, the feature is available in Australia, Canada, Ireland, Latin American countries (excluding Brazil), Mexico, New Zealand, the United Kingdom, and the United States.